NomicFoundation/hardhat/docs/getting-started/README.md

 Greeter deployed to: 0x7c2C195CD6D34B8F845992d380aADB2730bB9C6F
 ```

-### Connecting a wallet or Dapp to Hardhat EVM
+### Connecting a wallet or Dapp to Hardhat Network
-Hardhat will always spin up an in-memory instance of Hardhat EVM on startup by default, but it's also possible to run Hardhat EVM in a standalone fashion so that external clients can connect to it through `localhost`.
+Hardhat will always spin up an in-memory instance of Hardhat Network on startup by default, but it's also possible to run Hardhat Network in a standalone fashion so that external clients can connect to it through `localhost`.
 This could be MetaMask, your Dapp front-end, or a script.

-To run Hardhat EVM in this way, run `npx hardhat node`:
+To run Hardhat Network in this way, run `npx hardhat node`:

 ```
 $ npx hardhat node
 Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/
 ```

-This will expose a JSON-RPC interface to Hardhat EVM.
+This will expose a JSON-RPC interface to Hardhat Network.
 To use it connect your wallet or application to `http://localhost:8545`.

 If you want to connect Hardhat to this node to, for example, run a deployment script against it, you simply need to run it using `--network localhost`.